Processing Cutting Edge Lidar Data in Global Mapper Pro

 These fast and high-flying drones were able to capture detailed structures such as powerlines and individual tree branches.
 These detailed representations are pertinent to a precise analysis of the infrastructure and landscape.

-Adding Meaning to Lidar Data Through Classification
+Adding Meaning to Lidar Data with Classification

 Manually deriving information from data sets is an arduous task that can be simplified by applying a classification.
 Differentiation of points through classifications adds structural meaning to the data.
 For years, Global Mapper has provided an array of built-in automatic classification tools to identify bare ground, vegetation, building, pole, and wire points.
 This toolset has been made infinitely more dynamic with the addition of segmentation and custom point cloud classification.